 Awnings, roof overhangs and exterior shades help reduce interior temperatures by absorbing solar radiation before it hits your windows.

 Household appliances such as washers, driers, ranges and ovens generate heat and humidity inside a house.
 By using these appliances in the morning and evening when it’s cooler, you can help keep operating costs down.

 Double or triple-pane windows slow the transfer of warm air, and some window glazings can actually bounce heat back.
 Take advantage of summer breezes too.
 Bring in air through a small opening on the windy side of the house and pull airflow to a large window or door on the other side.

-Once you've generated cooler air inside the house, keep it there as long as possible.
+Once you’ve generated cooler air inside the house, keep it there as long as possible.
 Insulate attic floors to keep the hot upper air at bay.
 Find the places where air sneaks in and out of your home and plug them up with caulk or weather-stripping.
 These passive cooling measures will allow your home to stay cooler for hours longer.